AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 - Adobe Commerce on cloud infrastructure
 - Adobe Commerce on-premises

-## Optimizing the database for improved performance
+## Optimize the database for improved performance

 Database optimization is a sure-fire way to enhance the user experience and increase sales.
 When you optimize the database, the backbone of your Commerce site, you can prevent slow website performance and eliminate lengthy load times that create friction for your customers.

 ### Stress testing

-High traffic periods like Black Friday demand that your Commerce sites handle massive traffic volumes.
+High-traffic periods such as Black Friday demand that your Commerce sites handle massive traffic volumes.
 In preparation for such events, stress testing is essential to determine if a Commerce site can handle the anticipated high volume of visitors.

 One tool you can use for stress testing is GTmetrix.
-Gauge the readiness of Commerce sites to handle high traffic volumes by configuring this tool to replicate and multiply normal visitor behavior and actions.
-Running these tests in advance helps identify and resolve issues that might affect performance or site availability during high traffic periods.
+Gauge the readiness of Commerce sites to handle high-traffic periods by configuring this tool to replicate and multiply normal visitor behavior and actions.
+Running these tests in advance helps identify and resolve issues that might affect performance and site availability during major shopping events.

 ### Load testing

 You can also use GTmetrix or a similar tool to load test Commerce projects to predict performance peaks.

-As a precursor to stress testing, load testing is an essential practice for large-scale, high traffic sites.
-Prevent unexpected site outages, frustrated customers, and financial losses by anticipating and mitigating issues that affect site performance under increased loads.
+As a precursor to stress testing, load testing is an essential practice for large-scale, high-traffic sites.
+Prevent unexpected site outages, frustrated customers, and financial losses by anticipating and mitigating issues that affect site performance under peak loads.

 Use GTmetrix to simulate heavy traffic and analyze site performance to get a clear understanding of site capacity.
 This analysis helps identify and address bottlenecks and identify opportunities to optimize, ensuring that Commerce sites can operate effectively during performance peaks.